 An additional method that is being used by businesses to ensure effective communication while reopening is the use of professional interpretation services.

-JR Language can help with video remote interpreting as well as on-demand phone interpretation to provide accurate, and at the same time social distance, in an interpretation during the reopening phase.
+JR Language can help with video remote interpreting as well as on-demand phone interpretation to provide accurate interpretation during the reopening phase while maintaining social distances.

-JR Language will continue providing remote interpreters during reopening as well as after the reopening phase is complete for all clients who prefer to handle their meetings remotely as there are many benefits of remote interpreting besides the social distancing aspect.
+JR Language will continue providing remote interpreters during reopening as well as after the reopening phase is complete.
+We have found clients prefer to handle some of their meetings remotely, as there are many benefits of remote interpreting outside of the social distancing aspect.

 With the reopening of phase 4 in Chicago, onsite interpretation will also be making a return and is another way JR Language can help overcome the language barrier.
 While conferences and large-scale events are still a ways away in terms of returning, smaller meetings such as business meetings, and depositions will begin resuming again and JR Language is prepared to help in-person while maintaining social distance requirements.
 While the number of onsite interpretations is still low, we still advise providing JR Language with one week of lead time for all onsite requests as many of our interpreters are busy with remote interpretation assignments.